GreenVedder/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Thisi is a repo for the Data Scientist's Toolbox Course Project
+This is a repo for the Data Scientist's Toolbox Course Project